A detailed history of Preston: Part three

 manor of Maidencroft (which was also known as Dinsley Furnival) had been established.
 Thus, in

-1347, it was recorded that when Margaret de Kendale died, she owned ‘a tenement (house) called
+1347, it was recorded that when Margaret de Kendale died, she owned ‘a tenement (or house) called

 Madecroft in the manor of Dynsle Furnival’.
 Edward de Kendale then became the new Lord of